lividavi19/async-fetch/README.md

 A callback function used to handle errors that may occur during the fetch operation.

 ## C : EXAMPLES
-_This section is being prepared, please come back later!_
+_This section is currently being prepared, please come back later!_

 ## D : ERROR HANDLING
-_This section is being prepared, please come back later!_
+_This section is currently being prepared, please come back later!_

 ## E : RESPONSE FORMATS
-_This section is being prepared, please come back later!_
+_This section is currently being prepared, please come back later!_